gravyplaya/streamer/README.md

 NOTE: Currently there is no way to login to Mediafire and you must enter your login creds in the config.php file (soon to be fixed :)

+UPDATE: (8/21/2013) After some investigation and thought I have decided to rewrite this using the AngularJS framework.
+The next update will contain completely new code.